yale-mgt-656-fall-2022/about/dev-environment.md

 sometimes be challenging.

-Below, you will find documentation on how to get started on Cloud9, mac, and windows. **Unless you are feeling self-assured, we recommend you use Cloud9 during the Fall 2021 semester because, with social distancing it will be difficult for us to troubleshoot problems you encounter on your local computer.)
-The options are mutually
+Below, you will find documentation on how to get started on Cloud9, mac, and windows.
+Cloud9 is likely the easiest option.
-exclusive: if you're using Cloud9, you don't need to follow the instructions for Mac or Windows and vice versa.

 ### Cloud9

-1. Checkout your Dashboard on the [class website](http://656.mba).
+1. Checkout your Dashboard on the class website.
 Therein you should see login credentials for Cloud9.
 You'll need to supply an account number, username, and password.
 All that is in your dashboard under the "user secrets" section.
+(Early in the semester, Kyle might not have added your credentials yet.)
 3. Now you're all set.
 Your Cloud9 environment uses [Amazon Linux](https://aws.amazon.com/amazon-linux-ami/).
 You have git already installed and, clearly, Cloud9 has a built-in code editor.